 - Use simple, clear sentence structures—that are easily understood by English-as-a-second-language readers.

 Of course, clear terms and clear structures are key to machine-supported localization.
-And who besides us technical communicators are going to teach those machines what they must learn about successful language practices?
+And who besides us tech-comms folks are going to teach those machines what they must learn about successful language practices?